 Here’s an example of the type of keyword stuffing that often occurred in the past – “yellow t-shirt, yellow shirt, yellow men’s shirt, yellow short-sleeved shirt, yellow men’s shirt, light yellow t-shirt, light yellow shirt, light yellow men’s shirt, light yellow short-sleeved shirt, light yellow short-sleeved men’s shirt”.

 This use of keywords benefits your photo SEO if it is done smartly.
 Do not be tempted to name the image by its default name.
 Instead, select quality keywords.
-If you plan to republish your old content, analyze if new keywords are required or you need to change the image to a new one.
-Old content if republished with new images and content can boost organic traffic by 111% so take the image part seriously.
+If you plan to republish your old content, analyze if new keywords are required or whether you need to change the image to a new one.
+If republished with new images, Old content can boost organic traffic by 111%, so take the image issue seriously.

 Avoid meaningless alt text

-The point of alt text is to define meaning for viewers.
-Web developers are inclined to use alt text for image file names, sizes, etc. but this is not their purpose.
+Alt text’s purpose is to define meaning for viewers.
+Web developers are inclined to use alt text for image file names, sizes, etc. However, this is not their purpose.
 As it does nothing for readers, details like this should not be included in alt tags.

-Avoid using images in place of words because Google can’t see them, and if there’s no text, it must rely entirely on alt text to comprehend.
-A photograph may be more explicit than a thousand words but not to Google unless it has some alt text.
+Avoid using images in place of words; Google can’t see them, and if there’s no text, it must rely entirely on alt text to comprehend your intentions.
+A photograph may be more explicit than a thousand words; if it lacks alt text, it’s completely meaningless to Google.

-If you have an HTML slideshow or a photo gallery, you can add alt text to these images too, but if the images in the slideshow are purely for decorative purposes, you don’t need to worry about alt text.
+If you have an HTML slideshow or a photo gallery, you can add alt text to these images too.
+However, if the images in the slideshow are purely for decorative purposes, you don’t need to worry about alt text.
 It’s unnecessary to provide the same information found within the content surrounding the image in the alt text.

-Try to make using alt text standard practice for all images because it’s easy to implement and contributes to user experience and SEO for a long time.
-It may not have as much impact as other ranking factors, but it’s still worth the effort to write accurate, concise, meaningful alt text.
+Try to make using alt text standard practice for all images.
+It’s easy to implement and contributes to user experience and SEO over time.
+It may not have as much impact as other ranking factors, but it’s still worth the effort to write accurate, concise and meaningful alt text.